diffusiondata/diffusion-kafka-connect/README.md

 ### DiffusionConnector Configs

-In addition to the configs supplied by the Kafka Connect API, the Diffusion Connector supports the following configs:
+In addition to the configs supplied by the Kafka Connect API, the adapter supports the following configs:

 #### Common Connector config